eclipse-iceoryx/iceoryx2/FAQ.md

 initialization and solves the stack overflow issue when the data type is larger than the available stack size.

-### 100% CPU Load When Using The WaitSet

-The WaitSet wakes up whenever an attachment, such as a `Listener` or a `socket`, has something to read.
-If you do not handle all notifications, for example, with `Listener::try_wait_one()`, the WaitSet will wake up immediately again, potentially causing an infinite loop and resulting in 100% CPU usage.

 ### SIGBUS Error

 This error is usually caused by insufficient memory.
 When iceoryx2 allocates